seruyange-jojo/php_hr_payroll_system/README.md

 # HR Payroll System
     The HR Payroll System is a web-based application for managing employees, payrolls, taxes, claims, and departments.
-Built with PHP, MySQL, and Bootstrap, it offers an efficient interface for HR and payroll management.
+Built with PHP, MySQL, and Bootstrap.

 ## Features
-      Add and manage employees, departments, payrolls, taxes, and claims Dashboard for quick access to recent data
+      Add and manage employees, departments, payrolls, taxes, and claims Dashboard for quick access to data

 ## Technologies Used
     PHP, MySQL